-The BetterBin Open House was an opportunity for potential competition entrants to interact with existing litter basket designs, learn more about the competition, and talk to Sanitation Workers about what it is like to service litter baskets on the streets of New York City.
-A summary of questions and answers from the event have been posted on the DSNY BetterBin.nyc Q&A page.
+Held in July 2018, the BetterBin Open House was an opportunity for potential competition entrants to interact with existing litter basket designs, learn more about the competition, and talk to Sanitation Workers about what it’s like to service litter baskets on the streets of New York City.
+A summary of questions and answers from the event have been posted on BetterBin.nyc.